Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/85822e44-3175-4ea3-9ccd-5a24b59c26a3)

 So logan can use sudo on something called `apport-cli`.
 I google to see if there are any known privilege escalation exploits for apport-cli.
 There is one, **CVE-2023-1326**.
-Essentially, if you use apport-cli to view a crash report, it'll execute `less`, from which you can run `!/bin/bash`, which will give you a root shell.
+Essentially, if you run apport-cli as sudo to view a crash report, it'll execute `less`, from which you can run `!/bin/bash`, which will give you a root shell.
 Specific details can be found [here](https://diegojoelcondoriquispe.medium.com/cve-2023-1326-poc-c8f2a59d0e00)

 I look for any already existing crash files, but there appears to be none: